 Working with the Deaf

 Bell soon moved to Boston, Massachusetts.
-In 1871, he began working with deaf people and published the system of Visible Hearing that was developed by his father.
-Visible Hearing illustrated how the tongue, lips, and throat are used to produce vocal sounds.
-In 1872, Bell founded a school for the deaf which soon became part of Boston University.
+In 1871, he began working with deaf people and published the system of Visible Speech that was developed by his father.
+Visible Speech illustrated how the tongue, lips, and throat are used to produce vocal sounds.
+In 1872, Bell founded a school for the deaf, which soon became part of Boston University.

-Bell went on to invent a precursor to the modern day air conditioner, and a device called a “photophone” that enabled sound to be transmitted on a beam of light and on which today’s fiber optic and laser communication systems are based.
-In 1898, Alexander Graham Bell and his son-in law took over the National Geographic Society and built into one of the most recognized magazines in the world.
+Bell went on to invent a precursor to the modern-day air conditioner and a device called a “photophone” that enabled sound to be transmitted on a beam of light and on which today’s fiber optic and laser communication systems are based.
+In 1898, Alexander Graham Bell and his son-in-law took over the National Geographic Society and built it into one of the most recognized magazines in the world.
 Bell also helped found Science Magazine, one of the most respected research journals in the world.

 Alexander Graham Bell died August 2, 1922.
 On the day of his burial, in honor of Bell, all telephone service in the US was stopped for one minute.